zopezora/tagent/README.md

 Agent has the following module elements.

 1. Module instance.
-2. Module Variables container.
+2. Variables container.
-3. Module Objects container.
+3. Objects container.
+4. Methods
+5. Loops
+6. Templates

+When module is opend, module instance is created If a class module is present.
-When module be closed, also module elements are discarded.
+When module is closed, also module elements are discarded.
-However, until until parse is completed, the module is not closed unless explicitly force close.
+However, until parse is completed, the module is not closed unless explicitly force close.

 ###Open/Close, Current Module transition